Deadpikle/EasyBackup/README.md

 # Easy Backup

-Easy Backup is a small Windows utility that allows you to copy files from one location to another for the purposes of a backup.
+Easy Backup is a small Windows utility that allows you to copy files from one location to another or store them in an archive for the purposes of a backup.

 Features include: